bdpriddy/GettingAndCleaningData/README.md

 The raw dataset can be downloaded via the following URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This R script assumes that the raw dataset archive (.zip file) has been extracted to the folder:
+The R script run_analysis.R assumes that the raw dataset archive (.zip file) has been extracted to the folder:
  (R working directory)/data/UCI HAR Dataset/

 The following packages need to be installed on the client: